syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/Popup-Events.md

 ### AcceptButtonClicked

-SfPopupLayout.PopupView.AcceptButtonClicked will be fired when the accept button in the footer is clicked.
+SfPopupLayout.PopupView.AcceptButtonClicked will be fired when the accept button in the footer is clicked in the application with `CancelEventArgs` that contains the following property..

-Derive a class from `ICommand` and implement the neccessary interface.
-Return true in the `CanExecute()` method to close the popup and return false to prevent popup from closing.
+* [Cancel](https://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k(System.ComponentModel.CancelEventArgs.Cancel)&rd=true) - Based on this value, you can cancel the popup closing.

-Refer to the following code example in which the pop-up closing will be canceled based on the return value of `CanExecute()` method.
+Refer to the following code example in which the pop-up closing will be canceled based on the `e.Cancel` value.

 {% highlight c# %}
 public MainPage()